Veterans Affairs Canada

 Hearing Care Clinic is part of the Workers Compensation Provider Network.
 If you have been exposed to occupational noise, you may be eligible for hearing aid coverage through the provincial Workers Compensation Board where the exposure occurred.
 We have worked directly with WorkSafe BC, Workplace Safety & Insurance Board (WSIB) Ontario, and WCB Alberta.

-If your hearing test reveals a hearing loss that meets the minimum criteria, we will provide you with the necessary application forms to begin your claim and submit them on your behalf.
+If your screening test reveals a hearing loss that meets the minimum criteria, we will provide you with the necessary application forms to begin your claim and submit them on your behalf.
 If approved, WCB will usually cover your hearing aids, batteries, and repair costs for life.

 Extended Benefit Plans